 What was a fun trip now becomes a fight for their lives against not only outside forces, but against the harsh elements as well.

 You won't want to visit the mountains for a while after listening to this one.

 Give a couple of these audiobooks a listen.
-And if you’re feeling inspired to write a horror novel yourself, or create your own audiobook, be sure to grab the resource below.
+And if you're feeling inspired to write a horror novel yourself, or create your own audiobook, be sure to grab the resource below.